jiricodes/nss-cloud/docs/report.md

 ### Optional nss-ca
 certificate chain generation and signing script.
 Based on widely used OpenSSL.
 - good enough for personal usage
+- openssl and crypto in general is not easy and user friendly
 - cannot be trustworthy otherwise

+Bla bla bla OpenSSL crap and ambiguous documentation etc.

+## 6 Fallacies
-## 6 Which of the fallacies of the distributed system does your system violate, and how (1 points).
+	Which of the fallacies of the distributed system does your system violate, and how?

 ### 6.1 Network is reliable
 - check if nextcoud mitigades e.g. upload interrupts / session resumption etc (I'd assume so since basic HTTPS config generally supports this on lower levels)

 ### 6.2 Latency is zero
 - personal network (local), we do not care so much about the latency
 - may be considered for self hosting somewhere and implementing e.g. WebRTC based audio/video chat

 ### 6.3 Infinite bandwidth
 - TBC

 ### 6.4 Network is secure
 Our system secures client communication with HTTPS and internal with TLS.
 Further consideration could be made to run the system in HSM based secure VM (e.g AMD-SEV/SNP, Intel TDX or Arm CCA in the future) or shifting the system to a container rather than VM and bootstrapping it with HSM (Intel SGX, RISC-V Keystone, TPM 2.0 etc.).
 This would secure internal communication and compute to the extent that even a physical access to the system would not reveal any sensitive information*.